Here’s an easy recipe for Gingerbread Coffee Cake:

 - 5 tablespoons cold butter, cut into chunks

-- Prepare the cake batter: In a medium bowl, whisk together the flour, baking powder, baking soda, salt and spices.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, salt and spices.
 Set aside.

 - In a large bowl, use an electric mixer to combine the butter and sugar until light and fluffy.
 Beat in the sour cream, eggs, molasses, and vanilla.
 Add the dry ingredients, and mix just until combined.
 Scrape the batter into the prepared pan.